Work in prison

 FYI

-If it is placed in a district for the fight against organized crime, he can work anywhere except within the general service from prison.
+If placed in a district for the fight against organized crime, he can work anywhere except within the general service from prison.

 Minor

-A minor aged at least 16 years may work in the penal institution in which he is located.
+A minor aged at least 16 years may work in the penitentiary institution in which he is located.

-However, this should not be detrimental to the educational and training activities he undertakes in prison.
+However, this should not interfere with the educational and training activities he undertakes in prison.

 Pretrial detention

-To work in prison, the inmate must first ask to be filed at work.
+To work in prison, the inmate must first apply to be classified at work.

-Once she was classified for work, she was then assigned to a post by the prison administration.
+Once classified at work, she is then assigned to a position by the prison administration.

-Finally, it signs a prison employment contract and an agreement annexed to that contract, within 2 working days of the start of the mission.
+Finally, it signs a prison employment contract and an agreement annexed to that contract, within 2 working days of the start of the assignment.

 Prior to any request for work in prison, the inmate may benefit from a discovery in a professional environment within the prison.